volodymyrhudyma/blog/content/blog/2020-05-16-async-await-in-javascript.md

 ## Async function

-Async function - it's function, declared using `async` keyword.
+Async function - it is a function, declared using `async` keyword.
 This function always returns a Promise which will be resolved or rejected and knows how to handle `await` inside of it:

 ```javascript
 const example = async () => 1;